-The experiences of Col. Harold Moore (Vietnam), General Robert E. Lee (Civil War), and famed Antarctic explorer Ernest Shackleton (1915), are investigated for the clues they provide about how adaptive leaders remain highly effective in times of crisis.
+The experiences of Col. Harold Moore (Vietnam), Gen. Robert E. Lee (Civil War), and famed Antarctic explorer Ernest Shackleton (1915) are investigated for the clues they provide about how adaptive leaders remain highly effective in times of crisis.

 Leading in Transition

 Selected leaders throughout history who have shaped and reformed their organizations during periods of great ambiguity.
 Case studies include Joshua Chamberlain (Civil War), Admiral Grace Hopper (World War II), Sir Ernest Shackleton (Antarctic Explorer), and others.

 Leading with Character

 The examples of Nelson Mandela, Winston Churchill, and Union Gen. George Meade are used to illustrate the force of character in shaping decisions and actions.
 The convictions and choices of these three figures are studied to illustrate how an abiding knowledge of one’s core moral principles drives and guides taking action against adversity in times of crisis.
 Participants gain a vivid understanding of how character, manifested through moral courage, can drive sound judgment under pressure.

 Championing Diversity and Inclusiveness: The Integration of Professional Baseball